 Photo by Ida Crie, c.
 1890.
 From the Ida Crie Collection at the Rockland Historical Society.
 Used by permission.

-In spirit, they were like these women at the beach.
-They were willing to pull up their skirts and wade in, even when the water was cold.
+In spirit, they were like these women at the beach, willing to pull up their metaphorical skirts and wade in, even when the water was cold.

 Kathleen has been wading in the same waters all her life.
 The daughter of a stay-at-home mother and a lawyer father, she went to law school as the feminist movement surged into a second wave.
 How women build fulfilling lives is a question she has been thinking about since she was a girl.
-Her book manuscript is in process.
+Her book will be published by Cynren Press in 2022.